microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Disassemble" class="anchor"></a>:leftwards_arrow_with_hook: Disassemble Request

 Disassembles code stored at the provided location.
+Clients should only call this request if the capability 'supportsDisassembleRequest' is true.

 ```typescript
 interface DisassembleRequest extends Request {